Francesco Patton

 Francesco Patton (born 23 December 1963) is an Italian friar who was the 168th Custodian of the Holy Land, an office to which he acceded on 20 May 2016 and has been renewed triennially since.
-On 24 June 2025, he was succeed by Francesco Ielpo.
+On 24 June 2025, he was succeeded by Francesco Ielpo.

 Patton was born in Trento, Italy and earned a Licentiate from the Pontifical Salesian University.
 He was ordained in 1989.